Abbondanzo/heroku-buildpack-subdir/readme.md

 This buildpack must be at index 1 and all buildpacks following should be at index 2 through N.

+## Dokku

+You can specify a custom file location for your `.buildpacks` configuration.
+Simply set the `BUILDPACK_FILE` environment variable with relative respect to your repository.
+If not set, this environment variable defaults to `.buildpacks`.

+This was done because Dokku will automatically overwrite the `.buildpacks` file, rendering this buildpack process useless.

 ## Usage

     $ heroku buildpacks:set https://github.com/negativetwelve/heroku-buildpack-subdir